Divers Blog

 Understand the Ears for Optimal Health

 Ears are complex and incredible organs that do so much more than pick up sound: They enable orientation in space, everyday physical activities and social interactions.
-Because of their importance — especially in scuba diving — divers should prioritize ear health.
-Ear injuries are prevalent among scuba divers, and many incidents are preventable with proper […]
+Because of their importance […]

 Read more